 Cannabichromene *CBC is produced through an enzymatic process that takes place in the trichomes of the plant.
 This process involves the conversion of cannabigerolic acid (CBGA) into cannabichromenic acid (CBCA) by an enzyme known as CBCA synthase.

 Cannabinol *By all accounts, CBN is the cannabinoid responsible for the sedative effects of cannabis.
 Research on cannabinol (CBN) is still lacking, but some early studies have suggested it could stimulate bone growth.*

-Cannabidiolic acid *CDBA is said to reduce inflammation throughout the body and is proving to be effective for conditions like arthritis and Crohn’s.
+Cannabidiolic acid *CDBA is said to reduce inflammation throughout the body.

 Tetrahydrocannabinol *Though THC is responsible for the “high” of cannabis, we have kept this cannabinoid in our products at its legal limit of <0.3%.
 THC is synergistic with the other cannabinoids and enhances their value.